 Skills in reflection and self-management is an area which has grown in recent times and in recognition of this, all students have the opportunity to participate in a wide selection of personal and professional skills units; these include components on health, well-being, personal awareness and communication.

-Example units: Influencing, Interviews, Negotiation, Mindfulness, Self-Management, Image Awareness, Self Defence, Etiquette, Public Speaking, DIY, First Aid, Well-Being, Driver Awareness, Personal Finance.
+Example units: Influencing, Interviews, Negotiation, Self-Management, Image Awareness, Public Speaking, First Aid, Well-Being, Driver Awareness, Personal Finance.

 In the Royal Sixth Form we encourage students to be emotionally intelligent; our Service element focuses on leadership, respect, empathy and sensitivity to others.
 All Sixth Formers are made Prefects upon joining the Sixth Form as a mark of their maturity and greater responsibility and owing to this they are expected to contribute to the school and wider community.

-Example units: Peer mentoring, Officer Training, Duke of Edinburgh Award, OAP Concert and Tea Party, annual Charity Dinner, House meetings, Spring Ball committee membership, the termly Adopt-a-Teacher programme, being a Sacristan.
+Example units: Peer mentoring, Duke of Edinburgh Award, annual Charity Dinner, House meetings or committee membership.

 A series of lectures and tutorials are delivered by leading figures from every sphere of life; the lectures broaden students’ outlook and help them become more rounded adults.